-- Combine ground meat together with onion, garlic, bay leaves, mustard seeds and season it with salt and pepper.
+- Using your hands, combine the ground meat, onion, garlic, bay leaves, mustard seeds, salt, and pepper.

-- Preheat the over to 350°F. Place sausage on a baking tray.
-Poke it with a toothpick, creating small holes, to allow liquids to escape while baking and to prevent sausage from ripping.
+- Preheat the oven to 350°F. Place sausage on a baking tray.
+Poke it with a toothpick, creating small holes to allow liquid to escape and prevent the sausage from ripping.

-- Bake it for 30 minutes or until golden brown.
+- Bake sausage for 30 minutes, or until golden brown.